 “Despite many businesses reporting a decrease in cash-flow on Melbourne Cup Day, many of our Melbourne-based customers tell us that they have put strategies in place to combat this — extending trading hours or offering Cup Day specials in order to capitalise on potential opportunities.”

 Trent said that the way small businesses plan for Melbourne Cup isn’t a one-size-fits-all approach.

 “For some, working the whole day will provide a business boost while for others, it makes sense to commit resources to the morning and take the afternoon off.
-That’s where access to data helps empower businesses to make informed decisions.
 Additionally, new technology is allowing businesses to stay connected when they are out of the office, providing more flexibility to enjoy a day at the races.”